kuzudb/kuzu-docs/blog/2024-01-llms-graphs-part-2/index.md

 Third, the success of such RAG applications depends on the quality of the triples extracted in the pre-processing step, which is the next future work direction I want to highlight:

-*Important Future Work 5:* The success of RAG-U applications that use triples or the KG-enchanced stardard RAG-U applications depend on the availability of a technology that can automatically extract knowledge graphs from unstructured documents.
+*Important Future Work 5:* The success of RAG-U applications that use triples or the KG-enhanced standard RAG-U applications depend on the availability of a technology that can automatically extract knowledge graphs from unstructured documents.